bazel-contrib/rules_jvm_external/README.md

 * Support for Bazel versions before `4.0.0` is only available on releases `4.2` or earlier.

 **Compatibility guideline:** This project aims to be backwards compatible with the (current LTS - 2) version.
-If the current LTS version is 5, then we aim to support 3.x, 4.x and 5.x.
+If the current LTS version is 8, then we aim to support versions 6, 7 and 8.

 ## Usage